 Lagos Intro > Sights & Activities > Day Trips > 1 Week in Lagos > The Beaches > Airport to Lagos > Sagres Day Trip

-Lagos is surround by a beautiful coastline of vast sandy beaches ideal for surfing or much smaller cove beaches that are in idyllic settings.
-Within walking distance of central Lagos there are four outstanding beaches, while a short drive provides even more excellent beach choices.
-This guide will provide an introduction to the beaches of the Lagos region, detail the best beaches and provide links to further detailed information.
+Lagos is surrounded by a stunning coastline of golden cliffs, idyllic coves and vast expanses of golden sands.
+Within walking distance of central Lagos are four wonderful beaches, while a short drive or bus ride provides even more outstanding beaches.
+This article will provide an introduction to the beaches of the Lagos region, detail the best beaches and provide useful tourist information.

 The Praia don Ana